 By the early ’50s his boutique on the isle of Capri was catering to wealthy sophisticates, heiresses and movie stars buying his “Capri pants”, silk scarves and lightweight separates.
 By the end of the decade, Jacqueline Kennedy and Marilyn Monroe

-to an international brand with 50 boutiques worldwide (and a presence in 300 more).
+to an international brand.
 And finally, it is a tale of innovation: Pucci was one of the first brands to bear a logo

 , and a pioneer of diversification into interiors, athletic wear and accessories.

 prints, and a new color palette into womenswear, and constantly pushed fabric and printing technologies.

 Featuring hundreds of photographs, drawings, and candid shots from the archive of the Emilio Pucci Foundation

 , this tome captures the breathtaking elegance and drama of a unique brand.
 Vanessa Friedman’s text

 places Emilio’s achievements in the context of fashion history, and provides insight into the remarkable Pucci dynasty.